PopsicleSnow/OlympusTab/README.md

 # Olympus New Tab Page

-Yet another take on a custom new tab page.
+Yet another take on a custom new tab page. \n
 Designed for customizability and ease of use.
 Works on most Chromium based browsers - including Chrome and Microsoft Edge